Tito Tettamanti: Professional career

+Personal life

+In 2001, Tettamanti thirdly married to Dolores Gilardi Cossi, a native of Uruguay.

 After several years spent in London, since 2010 Tettamanti lives in Lugano.
-He often participates to conferences, public discussions, TV, and radio programs.
+He often participates in conferences, public discussions, TV, and radio programs.
 Passionate and thorough scholar of political cultural and international economic issues, he regularly writes as a columnist on the Corriere del Ticino and Die Zeit, dealing often with socio-economic topics.

-In 2018 Tettamanti had estimated personal assets for CHF 950 million.

-In October 2021, his name was mentioned in the Pandora Papers.